 No matter how much you prepare and take care of your dog (and yourself!) throughout the holidays, they will probably not be entirely stress-free.
 But you can still find ways for everyone to stress less.
 Here are a few quick wins to add to your pup’s column:

-Imagine walking into a room filled with all your favorites: foods, drinks, smells, cozy blankets and shows to binge watch.
+Imagine how amazing it would feel to walk into a room filled with all your favorite foods, drinks, smells, cozy blankets, and shows to binge watch.
 Try something like that for your dog.
-Set up a quiet, private room or space for your dog to enjoy their favorites—bed, toys, treats and water.
+Set up a quiet, private room or space for your dog to enjoy their bed, toys, treats, and water in their comfort zone.
 You can even put pheromone diffusers in and play calming music.

-Tinsel, glass ornaments and extra electric cords can all pose danger to your pet.
+Tinsel, glass ornaments, and extra electric cords can all pose danger to your pet.
 Likewise, an anxious dog may find other items to chew or destroy when they’re scared.
-Make sure your dog has appropriate toys and comfy places to sleep, and to limit the availability of other things.
-Find out what other holiday-specific items may pose a hazard to your dog from NYC’s Andrea Arden Dog Training.
+Make sure your dog has appropriate toys and comfy places to sleep, and limit the availability of other items.

 It’s too easy to skip a walk or puppy playdate when a billion other things are fighting for your attention.
-Keeping consistency for your pet with things like meal times and bed time, even when the environment is completely flipped, can go a long way.
+Keeping consistency for your pet with things like mealtime and bedtime, even when the environment is completely flipped, can go a long way.

-Ok, this is not a time to “wait and see” or “tough it out.”
-The sooner you ask a professional for help with your pup’s stranger anxieties, the more likely you are to have a fun, relaxing holiday.
+This is not a time to “wait and see” or “tough it out.”
+The sooner you ask a professional for help with your pup’s stress or anxieties, the more likely you are to have a fun, relaxing holiday.
 If your dog needs some additional help beyond what behavior management can do, there may be other medicines and supplements that can give an assist.

-Things you may want to ask a trainer or veterinarian:
+Questions you may want to ask a trainer, behavior specialist or veterinarian include:

 - What medical conditions may cause aggression?
 Can we rule them out?